RafaelEchart/React_SimpleCalculator/README.md

 ### Merge

-- Merge it with the main branch so we can all see your work!!🤝
+- Merge it with your main branch so we can all see your work!!🤝

 ## Authors